 The Sneaky Threat of ‘Internet of Things’ Devices

 Many Americans have begun purchasing and installing smart devices in their homes.
-Unfortunately, these devices have brought about more security issues for the people whom have purchased them and society as a whole.
+Unfortunately, these devices have brought about more security issues for the people who have purchased them and society as a whole.
 The issue stems from the quickly increasing number of sensors and remote monitors it uses to manage overhead lights in corporate offices as well as the detailed manufacturing processes in factories.
-Even governments are getting on board as cities, especially, seek new ways to improve energy efficiency, lower traffic build up and improve water quality.
+Even governments are getting on board as cities, especially, seek new ways to improve energy efficiency, lower traffic build-up, and improve water quality.

 Can you believe there are tens of billions of these ‘internet of things’ now?
-They create an interconnected world with the intention of making people’s lives more efficient, secure and enjoyable.
+They create an interconnected world with the intention of making people’s lives more efficient, secure, and enjoyable.
 However, these same devices aren’t all fun and games.
-Many of them have no real security protection and are becoming what are referred to as ‘botnets’, large networks of small computers that are vulnerable to breaches by hackers.
+Many of them have no real security protection and are becoming what is referred to as ‘botnets’, large networks of small computers that are vulnerable to breaches by hackers.

 These botnets have caused a vast amount of issues, from sending large amounts of spam mail to disrupting websites all around the world.
 Before, these botnets were mostly laptop and desktop computers, however, now with the growth of unsecured devices such as webcams, smart home devices, etc. their disruptive capabilities are increasing.